motaghi-dev/Coinex-Trading-Bot/README.md

 ##  Default Strategy

-The bot's default strategy is a trend following implementation at its core and utilizes widely used technical indicators, computed via taapi.io API, and executed against live Coinex orderbooks.
+Although there are diffrent ready-to-use indicators in the source code, the bot's default strategy is a trend following implementation and utilizes widely used technical indicators, computed via taapi.io API, and executed against live Coinex orderbooks.

 ###  Indicator Logic Example: